SwannSG/cheatsheets/nodeExpress.md

  - method: value is an http 1.1 method
  - headers: Header object
     - new Header({headerProperty: value, ... })
- - body: data can be any serializable data stream
+ - body: data can be any serializable data stream, like JSON

 ```javascript
 result = fetch('/json-handler', {